BonfaceKilz/feedanalyser/README.md

 ### What is Feed Analyser?

-This aggregates content from different channels and displays them in one place.
-In most hackathons, organisations and sometimes events, content is spread over different places e.g. Discord, slack, IRC, mailing list, issue trackers etc.
-This project aims to aggregate news from different places and display them in one place.
+This aggregates content from different channels(for now only twitter is properly supported) and displays them in one place.
+In most hackathons, organisations and sometimes events, content is spread over different places e.g. Discord, slack, IRC, mailing list, issue trackers etc. This project aims to aggregate news from different places and display them in one place.

-For now, the project supports twitter and github.
+For now, the project supports twitter with partial support for GitHub.

+It also allows you to vote on the feeds.

 You can view a demo [here](https://feed.bonfacemunyoki.com/).

 ### How does it work?

-The program scrapes content from twitter and github with optional filters(at least for now) and stores the data into redis queues after which it generates a simple HTML page- our feed- which you can then serve using any server of your choice.
-This page is re-generated every 15 minutes.
-Alternatively, you can use another client to read from the redis queue!
+The program scrapes content from twitter and github with optional filters(at least for now) and stores the data into redis queues with a score.
+You can then read from the redis queue.

+There's also an in-built provision for voting on queues, whereby each vote updates the zscore of an individual tweet thereby increasing or decreasing the likelihood of it being displayed on a page.

 _Why are you storing things to Redis?
 Why not just generate pages straight from them?__